huseinovicelma/cybersecurity_report/home.md

 ![Web File Server](images/webfileserverdemo.png)

-At this point, the only thing left to do is to listen on the default port, to do this it was used the command: `nc -lvp 4444 -n`
+At this point, the only thing left to do is to listen on the default port, to do this it was used netcat, with the command: `nc -lvp 4444 -n`

 # Reverse shell